michaelmosmann/silk/userguide/intro.md

 ### Make Classes Constructible
 Silk is focused on constructor injection since this keeps your code independent and testable as well as it asserts a final injection state for all injected objects.
 The `Constructor` used (if not specified) is automatically picked by a `Inspector` that selects one constructor to use for each `Class`.
 You can customize it to use your own strategy.
-By default the constructor with no parameters is selected (if available) or the 1st with any parameters (this turned out to be error prone and will be changed!).
+By default the constructor with the most parameters is selected.
+If there are multiple constuctors having the same amount of arguments there is no reliable prediction which one will be picked.
+If you need to have such a case customize the `Inspector` so the `Constructor` you want gets picked up!

 There is no build in support for field injection since this is considered harmful as internal state could be changed unforeseeable.
 If fields have a dynamic nature this should be made explicit by using e.g. a `Provider` or any other _indirection_.